GloryBucha: Making Kombucha Accessible

 “We wanted to create a place for people to enjoy kombucha in a way that’s educational and fun,” said Profit.
 “A place that brings people together.”

 Inspired by Profit’s New Orleans roots, GloryBucha’s café-style setting infuses vibrant colors and jazz music to create an atmosphere that’s festive yet smooth.
 This celebratory vibe reflects the brewery’s steadfast slogan, “Drink smart.
 Feel glorious.”
 It also accompanies patrons along their journey to discovering the natural, revitalizing and delicious tastes of GloryBucha’s unique flavors such as Ramona (dragon fruit and lavender), Marley Ginger (an effervescent health tonic with apples and ginger) and Berry Mix-A-Lot (a “jammy” blend of black tea, blackberries, strawberries and blueberries).
+They have even started producing hard kombucha for those who want to imbibe in adult beverages.

 In addition to sourcing its ingredients from local small businesses and farmers, what makes GloryBucha unique is a brewing process that minimizes the use of sugar and yeast.
 This process creates a sparkling beverage that maximizes health benefits such as increased energy, weight loss and mental and physical well-being.
 Hoping to achieve these long-term health benefits—and more—is what fueled Profit’s own experimentation with brewing kombucha.